OhiaJanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `cd /root` change the working directory to the users home directory

 Use `ls -l` display current directory contents in a long format

+Use `ls -la ..` display current directory contents, including hidden files (starting with .).
+Use the long format